Coreoz/Plume-file/plume-file-web-upload-jersey/README.md

 Uploading with Multipart
 ------------------------

-The fastest way to upload a file with [] is to use the Jersey Multipart API.
+Using the Jersey Multipart API is the easiest way to upload a file.
 This API allows you to get the file InputStream directly from the webservice parameters, by reading the multipart content.

+This method preferably used for small files (< 100Mo).

 1. Add the Jersey Multipart to your dependencies if not already in your project
 ```xml